-4.8 In September 2008 we launched a 24-hour strategy for the town centre and following public consultation, we began to tackle some key issues which are now being addressed.
-In January 2009 we launched our Cultural Study to remodel the town centre - particularly The Parade - to act as a stimulating focal point for culture and heritage within the borough.
-The Cultural Plan saw

-- 4.9 The events space has seen events such as the Big Beach, the Big Screen and the Big Skate, and the Town Centre as a whole has hosted an 'Imagine Watford' Arts festival on a number of occasions.
+- 4.8 In September 2008 we launched a 24-hour strategy for the town centre and following public consultation, we began to tackle some key issues which are now being addressed.
+In January 2009 we launched our Cultural Study to remodel the town centre particularly The Parade to act as a stimulating focal point for culture and heritage within the borough.
+The Cultural Plan saw physical improvements to the Pond and the Parade area and the creation of an events space; works which were completed in 2014. - 4.9 The events space has seen events such as the Big Beach, the Big Screen and the Big Skate, and the Town Centre as a whole has hosted an 'Imagine Watford' Arts festival on a number of occasions.
 The council has adopted a Cultural Strategy to run from 2018 until 2025 which seeks to grow sustainable opportunities for creative enterprise, cultural provision, and participation for our local communities.
 The council is also working on a Town Centre Vision, which will build on the extension to the shopping centre and the associated improvement works to the High Street between Clarendon Road and Market Street.
-This statement of principles will be used to help deliver the Town Centre Vision and accordingly may need to be reviewed before its expiry in 2025 as the Vision develops. - 4.10 This approach and initiatives above led to us being awarded Purple Flag accreditation for our management with our partners of our town centre night-time economy in September 2012.
+This statement of principles will be used to help deliver the Town Centre Vision and accordingly may need to be reviewed before its expiry in 2025 as the Vision develops.

+- 4.10 This approach and initiatives above led to us being awarded Purple Flag accreditation for our management with our partners of our town centre night-time economy in September 2012.
 The Purple Flag accreditation was renewed in 2016, and again in 2018.
-The accreditation was due to reconsidered in 2020, but was delayed due to the Covid-19 pandemic. - 4.11 As of 6 April 2016, it is a mandatory condition for holders of operating licences to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
-In making risk assessments, licensees must take into account relevant matters identified in the licensing authority's statement of principles and reference the authority's Local Area Profile where there is one. - 4.12 It is not a requirement for licensing authorities to complete a Local Area Profile.
-Although the council has not completed a Local Area Profile we encourage operators to contact the licensing authority to consider and identify potential areas of mutual concern affecting their business in a way that aims to permit gambling without presenting risks to the licensing objectives, as required by the Gambling Act. - 4.13 Licensing authorities are required by the Gambling Act 2005 to publish a statement of the principles which they proposed to apply when exercising their functions.
+The accreditation was due to reconsidered in 2020, but was delayed due to the Covid-19 pandemic. - 4.11 As of 6 April 2016, it is a mandatory condition for holders of operating licenses to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
+In making risk assessments, licensees must take into account relevant matters identified in the licensing authority's statement of principles and reference the authority's Local Area Profile where there is one.
+Licensees must share their risk assessment with the Council when applying for a premises licence or applying for a variation to existing licensed premises, or otherwise at the request of the Council. - 4.12 It is not a requirement for licensing authorities to complete a Local Area Profile.
+Although the council has not completed a Local Area Profile, we encourage operators to contact the licensing authority to consider and identify potential areas of mutual concern affecting their business in a way that aims to permit gambling without presenting risks to the licensing objectives, as required by the Gambling Act. - 4.13 Licensing authorities are required by the Gambling Act 2005 to publish a statement of the principles which they proposed to apply when exercising their functions.
 This statement must be published at least every three years.
 The statement must also be reviewed from 'time to time' and any amended parts re-consulted upon.
 The statement must be then re-published.

-5. Responsible Authorities
+Responsible Authorities